walbourn/contentexporter/ReadMe.txt

   x64 native (x64) use is wide-spread for content creation tools and provides much greater memory flexiblity.
 The VS 2013 project retains the x86 configuration if needed.

-* OpenEXR support for textures is included in the VS 2015 build only due to limitations in the OpenEXR and ZLIB NuGet packages.
-Other projects can still build the exporter, but will throw an error if you attempt to export an FBX that contains an .exr texture.
+* OpenEXR support for textures is not supported in the VS 2013 build due to limitations in the OpenEXR and ZLIB NuGet packages.
+VS 2013 projects can still build the exporter, but will throw an error if you attempt to export an FBX that contains an .exr texture.

 * The VS 2017 project uses the VS 2015 version of the Autodesk FBX SDK libraries.
 VS 2017 C/C++